September 11

 11 attacks are the most important event of the 21st Century as these

 attacks changed the security and domestic situation in the whole world.
-USA
+The USA received sympathy and support from almost the entire world and formed a

-coalition was formed to punish the suspected culprits of these attacks.
-The invasion of Afghanistan uprooted al-Qaeda and its protectors Taliban regime but it destabilizes the
+coalition to punish the suspected culprits of these attacks.
+The invasion of Afghanistan uprooted al-Qaeda and its protectors, the Taliban regime, but destabilized the

 attacks, many countries adopted special anti-terrorist

-laws in order to prevent terrorists to use their countries for terrorist
+laws to prevent terrorists from using their countries for terrorist

 activities.
-Germany, Canada, UK and New Zealand are few of those countries
+Germany, Canada, the UK, and New Zealand are some of the countries that adopted these laws.

-term of War on Terror for its invasion of Iraq.
+term War on Terror for its invasion of Iraq.

 Comments